Configure a Gateway Load Balancer in AWS for Inline V Series Solution

 Yes |

-After configuring the Gateway Load balancer, configure Cross-zone load balancing to balance traffic flows between the GigaVUE V Series Nodes deployed across multiple availability zones.
+(Optional) After creating the Gateway Load balancer, you can configure Cross-zone load balancing to balance traffic flows between the GigaVUE V Series Nodes deployed across multiple availability zones.
 Refer to Cross-zone load balancing section in AWS Documentation for more details.

 Create a Launch Template for Inline GigaVUE V Series Node